Building at the intersection of finance & intelligence.

 Value-Creation Plan

-• Central fill & shared back office — ~$50–80k saved per store
+• Central fill & shared back office: ~$50–80k saved per store, the most reliable lever

 Key Risks & Mitigants